Costa Rica: Overview

 Duration of the process

 The Competition Law sets a term of 30 calendar days for COPROCOM to issue a resolution.
-This term will start on the day the complete information is filed.
+However, this term is ambiguous since it starts running from the moment when the complete information has been filed (including any information that COPROCOM may request).

-In especially complex cases thus declared by means of a reasoned resolution, COPROCOM may, before the 30 calendar days expire, extend this term for up to 60 additional calendar days at expiration of the initial term.
+In especially complex cases, COPROCOM may, before the 30 calendar days expire, extend this term for up to 60 additional calendar days upon expiry of the initial term.
+In practice, COPROCOM often extends the 30-day period.

-Once it has concluded its analysis of the merger, COPROCOM may:
+Once it has concluded its analysis of the concentration, COPROCOM may:

-- condition its authorisation to meeting specific commitments proposed by the notifiers as mentioned in section III herein, in which case they will be executed under the terms indicated in the resolution;
+- condition its authorisation to meeting specific commitments proposed by the parties;

-- notify the applicant that the merger’s foreseeable negative effects cannot be offset with the proposal presented, and concede the applicant a term of 10 calendar days for presenting a new proposal; and
+- notify the applicant that the concentration's foreseeable negative effects cannot be offset with the proposal presented, and concede the applicant a term of 10 calendar days for presenting a new proposal; and

-- in the event the applicant has not presented a commitment proposal and COPROCOM determines that the merger has foreseeable negative effects that could be offset, the applicant will be notified, conceding it a term of 10 calendar days for presenting a commitment proposal.
+- in the event the applicant has not presented a commitment proposal and COPROCOM determines that the merger has foreseeable negative effects that could be offset, the applicant will be notified, and be given a term of 10 calendar days to present a commitment proposal.

 COPROCOM's final resolution will be subject to appeal for review, which must be filed within three days following its notification.

-The recent pre-merger notification requirement introduced in the Competition Law requires companies to become familiar with antitrust regulations and to seek adequate legal counsel before entering into business agreements that can be encompassed as mergers under our law.
+The recent pre-merger notification requirement introduced in the Competition Law requires companies to become familiar with antitrust regulations and to seek adequate legal counsel before entering into business agreements that can be encompassed as mergers under Costa Rican law.

 The way in which the company submits its pre-merger notice plays an instrumental role in guiding the authorities to the correct resolution and analysis of the market effects of the transaction.